 POV: Raising Bertie

-Like many rural areas, Bertie County, NC struggles with a dwindling economy and a high school graduation rate below the state average.
-This film weaves together three young African American men's narratives as they work to define their identities and grow into adulthood while navigating complex issues of racism, violence, poverty, and education.
+Three African American boys face a precarious coming of age in Bertie County, NC, a rural area with a H.S. graduation rate below the state average.
+The film weaves the young men's narratives together as they work to define their identities and grow into adulthood while navigating relationships, institutional racism, violence, and poverty.

 In a school for individuals with Down Syndrome, four middle-aged friends yearn for a life of greater autonomy in a society that marginalizes them as disabled.
 The Grown-Ups is a humorous and at times sad and uncomfortable look at the tragic limbo of conscious adults.

 POV: My Love, Don’t Cross That River

 89-year-old Kang Gye-Yeol and 98-year-old Jo Byeong-Man are married and have lived together for 76 years.
 While Kang and Jo spend every day like a newlywed couple, they now must face the reality of their aging romance.
 My Love, Don't Cross that River captures the fleeting moments of their twilight days.

 Parents of a boy on the autism spectrum form a competitive swim team, recruiting other teens on the spectrum and training them with high expectations and zero pity.
 Swim Team chronicles the extraordinary rise of three diverse young athletes, capturing a moving quest for inclusion, independence and a life that feels like winning.